sjaster/dotfiles/README.md

-This repository hosts my dotfiles.
-Feel free to take a loo around!
+This repository hosts some of my dotfiles.
+Feel free to take a look around!